lorisrossi/autoscaler/README.md

 Just use the `master` branch for pushing commits.
 It's not a good practice, but we don't need pull-requests overhead now

+You can find the main repository of the project here: [keni7385/k8s-infrastructure](https://github.com/keni7385/k8s-infrastructure)

 ------